nchaiyack/Classic-Mac-C-Compendium/README.md

 # Directory

+## Books

 ## Source Code

+### 68k Assembly codebases

+- **SuperMario ROM (1994), Apple.** Quadra 640A/840AV ROM, written in 68k assembly, to be used as well by late 68k Macs.
+It is the largest 68k ROM ever produced: 2MB.
+It incorporates certain parts of System 7 (QuickTime 1.5, DMA based peripheral drivers, ADB manager, chipset ASIC managers (e.g. CUDA, EGRET), HFS, Slot Mannger).
+However, it is not a complete Systme 7: it is missing much of the Toolbox (UI amangers, Resource Manager, etc.) Written mostly in 68k assembler.

+### "Apprentice" example source code CDs

 - **Apprentice (1994), Celestin Company.** Via Macintosh Garden.
 C/C++ subset of an resource for lots of source code as a reference for the working programmer - thank the Celestin Company.
 Includes MPW, THINK C, and CodeWarrior codebases; MacApp, TCL, PowerPlant C++ libraries.
 Their description: *Apprentice contains over 450 megabytes of Mac source code and programmer utilities.
 Most of the source code is in C, C++, and Pascal.
 You'll find complete working examples of full-blown applications, games, control panels, extensions, utilities, and much more.*